Jeremiah Manele: No confidence motions

 In December 2024, Central Honiara MP and former Prime Minister Gordon Darcy Lilo introduced a motion of no confidence.
 Lilo later withdrew the motion due to a lack of support.

 On 28 April 2025, Lilo introduced a second no confidence motion.
 The motion follows political instability, including the resignation announcement of Deputy Prime Minister Bradley Tovosia and reports of cabinet ministers defecting to the opposition.
-The motion is expected to be moved in Parliament around 6 May.
+The motion was moved Parliament around 6 May.
+Lilo later withdrew the second no confidence motion due to a similar lack of support.

+A third motion of no confidence was filed on 16 March 2026 after cabinet members from the PFP, the Our Party, Kandere, and U4C collectively resigned.
+Cases launched by the opposition in the High Court and the Court of Appeal over the refusal to convene Parliament resulted in Manele being ordered to call the Parliament back by 7 May 2026.
+Manele went on to lose the motion by 22 votes to 26.

 Personal life

 Together with his wife Joycelyn, Manele has four daughters and two sons.